For Patients & Caregivers

-Clinical trials generally have shown that taking beta-carotene supplements does not reduce the risk of developing cataracts, but a small clinical study found that amounts of beta-carotene in the blood were associated with decreased cataracts, indicating that beta-carotene obtained from the diet, but not supplements may be helpful.
+Clinical trials generally have shown that taking beta-carotene supplements does not reduce the risk of developing cataracts, but a small study found that amounts of beta-carotene in the blood were associated with decreased cataracts, indicating that beta-carotene obtained from the diet, but not supplements, may be helpful.

 - To treat HIV and AIDS

-Although a few small studies suggested that beta-carotene supplements could increase CD4 cell counts, recent clinical trials have not been able to replicate these results.
+Although small studies have suggested that beta-carotene supplements could increase CD4 cell counts, clinical trials have not been able to replicate these results.